 He was considered the best left winger in Dutch football.
 He started his career with Xerxes in 1954.
 A season later, he joined Feyenoord.
 He stayed there until 1972.
 He won the European Cup and the Intercontinental Cup with them in 1970.
 He had 38 caps at a time when Netherlands was not considered a major power in football.
 He scored 4 goals for the Netherlands national football team.

 Faas Wilkes was one of the first Dutch player to play aboard.
 In 1949, he joined Inter Milan, where he had the best of his career.
 He also had a great career with Valencia..
 He was considered to Holland's best player until the emerge of the Golden Generation of the 1970's.
 He was capped 38 times scoring 35 goals.
 He was banned from the national team between 1949 and 1955 because KNVB did not select professional players.
 He was Holland's all-time leading scorer until 1998.

 Bosselaar is a club legend at Sparta Rotterdam in the 1950's.
-After a disputes with Sparta Rotterdam whom prevented him to play for Holland, he joined Feyenoord in 1954.
+After a disputes with Sparta Rotterdam whom prevented him to play for Netherlands, he joined Feyenoord in 1954.
 After two seasons, he returned to Sparta Rotterdam in which Feyenoord fought a court case to keep him.
 This was a major issue in the rivalry between the two clubs.
-He was capped 17 times for Holland.
+He was capped 17 times for Netherlands.

 FW: Wim Lagendaal (Rotterdam)

 Between 1930 and 1935, Lagendaal played 15 times, scoring 13 goals for Holland.
 He was a part of Netherlands' World Cup team in 1934, but did not play in Holland's only match of the tournament in Italy.
 He played for XerxesDZB.
 His daytime job was a manager at the Rotterdam police station, where he saved the lives of many Dutch footballers during the war,